MuthoniNjoroge/Car-Sales/README.md

     - Difference between YTD cars sold and PYTD cars sold

 ## Data Sourcing and transformation
 Data was efficiently cleaned and transformed with the power Query Editor.
-The screenshot below shows some of the steps taken during this process.
+The screenshot below shows some of the steps taken during this process of.

 ![](Steps_applied.png)

+## Data Modeling
+Since it was a time-based analysis the first step was to create a calendar table to better establish a relationship with the other table.
+Then I went ahead to connect the original table and the calendar table with the common column being the date and formed a one-to-many relationship.